Nanette Blitz Konig: Biography

 Nanette survived Bergen-Belsen and was rescued by the British Major Leonard Berney.
 After the war, she spent three years in hospital due to typhus, the disease which killed Margot and Anne Frank.
 During this period, Anne's father visited her to ask about his daughters.
 Later, Otto Frank gave Nanette the diary written by his daughter Anne, Het Achterhuis (The Secret Annex).
 After Nanette had recovered, she went to live in England where she met her future husband, John Konig, who was of Hungarian origin.
 In 1953, they married and moved to Brazil.
 Nanette gave lectures about the Holocaust and her life.

 In 2018, her memoir Holocaust Memoirs of a Bergen-Belsen Survivor & Classmate of Anne Frank, a detailed account of her experiences during World War II, was published by Amsterdam Publishers.
 The book won the Readers' Favorite Gold Medal Award in 2019.

-Following the death of Jacqueline van Maarsen in February 2025, she is one of the last living people to have known Anne Frank.
+Following the death of Jacqueline van Maarsen in February 2025 and Eva Schloss in January 2026, she is one of the last living people to have known Anne Frank.
 She is also the last living person who saw Frank closest to her death.